bilecky/devhirenet/README.md

 1. Clone the repository to your local machine.
 2. Install the dependencies by running `npm install`.
-3. Start the development server by running `npm start`.
+3. Start the development server by running `npm run dev`
-4. Open your browser and navigate to `http://localhost:3000` to view the application.

 ## Contributing